devlegend524/devlegend524/readme.md

 ### :woman_technologist: About Me :
-    As a full-stack developer, I have gained the ability to understand the unique needs of clients and work to deliver projects on time.
+    As a full-stack developer, I have gained the ability to understand the unique needs of clients and deliver projects on time.
   - :telescope: I’m working as a Web Developer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.